legendary-mich/moonpipe/README.md

 // output: mapped_b
 // output: mapped_a <-- no side effect, because the value comes directly from the cache
 ```
-You can clear the cache later with one of these:
+You can clear the cache later with one of the following (look at the [Clearing out buffers](#clearing-out-buffers) section for the info about how valves are indexed):
 ```javascript
 mp.cacheClearAll() // clears the entire cache in all valves. mp.cacheClearOne(0) // clears the entire cache in the valve at the index 0. mp.cacheClearOne(1, 'a') // clears only the entry at the key derived from the value 'a' in the valve at the index 1. mp.cacheClearOne(2, 'a', 'b') // clears entries at keys derived from values 'a' and 'b' in the valve at the index 2.
 ```

 You can also use a custom hash function to generate custom keys at which the values will be stored in cache.
 ```javascript
 const { MoonPipe } = require('moonpipe')